danvet/danvet.github.io/_drafts/maintainer-statistics.md

 Compared to maintainers overall the review situation is looking a lot less bleak.
-There's a sizeable group of subsystems who at least try to make this work, having similar review criteria for maintainer commits than normal contributors.
+There's a sizeable group of subsystems who at least try to make this work, by having similar review criteria for maintainer commits than normal contributors.
-This is also support by the rather slow, but steady overall increase of review when looking at the last few years of kernel releases.
-But there's also clearly subsystems where review only seems to be a gauntlet inflicted on normal contributors, which is entirely optional for maintainers.
+This is also supported by the rather slow, but steady overall increase of review when looking at historical trend.
+But there's clearly other subsystems where review only seems to be a gauntlet inflicted on normal contributors, entirely optional for maintainers themselves.

 One year ago I've written ["Review, not Rocket